Print Options:

 • 2 sprigs of curry leaves very finely chopped

-• 1 tablespoon chili flakes (reduce if you don't like heat)
+• 1 tbsp chili flakes (reduce if you don't like heat)

-• 1 tablespoon cooking oil (I use canola oil)
+• 1 tbsp cooking oil (I use canola oil)

 • salt to your taste

-• 1 tablespoon lime or lemon juice (optional)
+• 1 tbsp lime or lemon juice (optional)

 • Other